 Adults must hold a learner-centered mindset and put that into action each and every day.

 Hiring and developing adults with a dedication to learner-centered teaching practices is key to Embark’s model.
 Rather than a “sage on the stage,” learner-centered educators adopt the role of content framer, skill coach, and inquiry advisor.
 This requires that they relinquish control and provide support to students as they lead this process.
-Read more about one Embark teacher’s journey from conventional to learner-centered teaching.
+Read more about one Embark educator’s journey from conventional to learner-centered teaching.
 Starting from Scratch

 A dynamic schedule is essential to a learner-centered environment.